-In January 1963, eight months before the bombing, a group of interfaith leaders from around the country, including Sargent Shriver and Dr. Martin Luther King, Jr., gathered in Chicago for the National Conference on Religion and Race.
+In 1963, an interfaith group of leaders from around the country, including Sargent Shriver and Dr. King himself, gathered in Chicago for the National Conference on Religion and Race.
 It was during this conference that Sargent Shriver spoke these words.
-In his speech, Shriver refers to laws and government as "coarse and inefficient instruments for remolding social institutions or illuminating the dark places of the human heart."
-And he calls on "those institutions whose task it is to teach moral values" to take an active role in battling discrimination and hatred.
+He refers to laws and government as “coarse and inefficient instruments for remolding social institutions or illuminating the dark places of the human heart.”
+He then called on “those institutions whose task it is to teach moral values” to take an active role in battling discrimination and hatred.

-In the final analysis, Shriver makes the case that we must reflect on and discuss the topic of racism in our sacred spaces on a regular basis: in our churches and in our temples, and, we would add, in our classrooms, at our dinner tables, and in all settings where we practice our spirituality.
-The effects of racism invade every facet of people's lives, tearing at our social fabric and contributing to the dehumanization of people of color, and particularly Black Americans.
-And there is no public space that is safe from the "central moral problem" of racism--and from the violence that it can provoke.
-It stands to reason, therefore, that we must encourage conversations that fuel us to effect change and motivate us to create a more just and peaceful society.
+In the final analysis, Shriver made the case that we must reflect on and discuss the topic of racism in our sacred spaces on a regular basis: in our churches and in our temples, and, we would add, in our classrooms, at our dinner tables, and in all settings where we practice our spirituality.
+The effects of racism invade every facet of people’s lives, tearing at our social fabric and contributing to the dehumanization of people of color, and particularly Black Americans.
+From the battles to eliminate antiracist curriculum in schools to the laws enacted across the US to make voting more difficult, there is no public space that is safe from the “central moral problem” of racism.
+It stands to reason, therefore, that we must encourage conversations that fuel us to effect change and motivate us to create a more just society.